Public domain music: Background

-In the European Union and Canada, sound recordings were copyrighted for fifty years until 2013.
-On January 1, 2013, the Beatles' single "Love Me Do" entered the public domain.
+In the European Union and Canada, sound recordings were copyrighted for 50 years until 2013.
+On 1 January 2013, the Beatles' single "Love Me Do" entered the public domain.
 As of November 2013, European sound recordings are now protected for 70 years, which is not retroactive.
 In 2015, Canada changed the copyright length to 70 years.

-On February 8, 2016, a court ruled that the children's song "Happy Birthday to You" was in the public domain and Warner/Chappell Music was required to pay $14 million to the song's licensees.
+On 8 February 2016, a court ruled that the children's song "Happy Birthday to You" was in the public domain and Warner/Chappell Music was required to pay $14 million to the song's licensees.

-In November 2022, American humorist Tom Lehrer released his entire catalogue, dating back to the into the 1950's, into the public domain.
+In October 2020, American humorist Tom Lehrer released his entire catalogue, dating back to the 1950s, into the public domain.

 Copyright

 For music, the involved rights are: